 - Do not accept fish from friends to help them out unless we are absolutely certain we have enough space available in our aquariums

 When we reach a point that our aquarium is within the correct levels, do not add any more fish unless the nitrogen compound levels do not increase into dangerous levels.

 - Regular water changes in the tank, from 10 to 25 percent per week

 Making sure to provide the best possible filtration can help with any aquarium.
 If we suspect our aquarium is overstocked, adding additional filtration will help.

-- Do not overfeed the fish - the amount and type of food must be adapted to the number of fish.
+The amount and type of food must be adapted to the number of fish.
 The food portions should be eaten by the fish within a short period of time.
-Never feed your aquarium any more than it will consume in a few minutes.
+Never feed your fish longer than they will consume in a few minutes.
 Remove any excess or uneaten food to avoid increasing the nitrogen compounds.

 In conclusion - an overstocking of the aquarium is one of the main sins an aquarist can commit.
 Lightly stocked fish tanks with less fish look much better because they have cleaner water and the fish can show their beauty in all their glory.
 There is no unambiguous method to estimate whether you have an overstocked aquarium, if you have a suspicion, it is worth asking a more experienced aquarist for help.
 The fishkeeping community is a great place to learn.